open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 ![lists-page](../../static/img/lists-page.svg)

-### Using the Insights Feature to Track the Repositories You Contributed to
+### Using the Repository Insights Feature to Track the Repositories You Contributed to

-The [Insights feature](../features/repo-insights.md) is a comprehensive view of a project's health and individual contributions.
+The [Repository Insights feature](../features/repo-insights.md) is a comprehensive view of a project's health and individual contributions.
 You can use it to track the repositories you contributed to or to track repositories of open source companies that are hiring.

 ![insight-pages-demo](../../static/gif/insight-page-demo.gif)